rrac/authentication-node-salt-hash-wMongoDB/README.md

 3. Possibly adding form for login
 4. Adding registration, password reset and possibly "two factor authentication"
 5. Complete app for authenticated login - expanded w/ email, mobile phone notification

+As of 9/13/2017 - item 1 has been implemented.
+Check back for the completion of some of the next steps.